 It is also fun to have some competitions, perhaps buy some cheap agility equipment and build an obstacle course, have a mini Olympics or organise a treasure hunt with Kongs placed around the garden for the canine guests to sniff out.

-It is a not essential but can be great fun to give your puppy parties a theme.
+It is not essential but can be great fun to give your puppy parties a theme.
 You can get thousands of ideas for puppy party themes on www.pinterest.com and there are loads of companies online selling supplies, decorations, invitations and accessories including fancy dress.

 Many people dress up their pooches and doggy fashion has become a massive industry with Burberry, Gucci and Ralph Lauren cashing in even Paris Hilton has her own designer canine clothes range “Little Lily”

 Not all dogs like dressing up so don’t force the issue.
 However, some pups adore showing off their latest duds and a Pups Party is the perfect occasion to push the boat out and dress up for the occasion.

 It is a good idea to ensure everyone brings a leash so if things do become a little chaotic. there is the opportunity to calm down.
-Ask everyone to clip a lead on though as if some pups are on lead and some not it can cause tension.
+Ask everyone to clip a lead on though as if some pups are on a lead and some not it can cause tension.

 Make sure your venue is pooch proof.
 When indoors consider temporary fence ideas for dogs.
 Outside check the fence for holes and possible escape routes. make sure all gardening tools are put away, check there are no poisonous plants and remember puppies especially eat everything so keep all plastic cutlery, decorations etc.

 If you are feeding are also feeding the human guests, keep all alcohol and things that could be dangerous to dogs out of reach and do regular sweep-ups to avoid possible choking hazards.